cgrossmeier/PMPrompts/_Natural-Language-Writing-Style.md

 "Write with natural inconsistency in paragraph length and sentence structure.
 Avoid systematic patterns across sections.
 Skip obvious explanations and assume appropriate technical context.
 Use direct, unhedged statements for requirements and specifications.
 Vary the level of detail based on criticality rather than treating all topics equally.
 Include realistic constraints and trade-offs.
 Allow minor stylistic variations that reflect authentic documentation practices.
 Maintain a Flesch reading ease score above 60."

 # Extended format to be used in a personalization profile or writing style.
 **-- Extended Version --**

+** writing rules to always follow
+* Never use em dash, en dash, or hyphens in sentence structure.

 ** Reading Level
 * Maintain a Flesch Reading Ease Score above 60.